 Full programme details are available on the London South Bank University website.

-Applications are now open for January 2021 start.
+Applications are now open for a September 2021 start.

 Survival toolkit for the Creative Industries (10 credits)